Hear Here, Walla Walla

 For this project, I had relational meetings with more than 35 community members to learn about the impact of national immigration policy on our intimate town.
 I then worked closely with my collaborators, the Whitman students and a local Latinx community member to conduct practice interviews, identify interview questions and I paired each interviewer and interviewees.
 Together participants (including ideator and sound designer, Eric John Olson) identified themes that emerged through all 10 community interviews and identified excerpts to be featured in the story line.
 All of our interviewees were bilingual or multilingual; all but one interview were conducted in English, the Spanish interview was translated.
 For reasons of anonymity many interview segments were re-recorded using local voice actors.

-The HEAR HERE WALLA WALLA listening booth tours the Walla Walla Valley and Eastern Washington in Spring, 2019.
+The HEAR HERE WALLA WALLA listening booth toured the Walla Walla Valley and Eastern Washington in Spring, 2019.

 April 5, 2019 @ 3:30pm: Washington State University: Art is Action Lecture — Hear Hear Walla Walla phone line will be activated during a public performative lecture and listening activity at Washington State University’s Theatre Building, 3:30-5pm.